shadowfacts/Forgelin/README.md

 Fork of [Emberwalker's Forgelin](https://github.com/Emberwalker/Forgelin).

 ## Additions
-- Shades the Kotlin standard library, runtime, and reflect libraries so you don't have to.
+- Shades the Kotlin standard library, runtime, coroutines-core, and reflect libraries so you don't have to.
 - Provides a Forge `ILanguageAdapter` for using Kotlin `object` classes as your main mod class.

 ## Usage